Top player Robert Fulford's mallet wear pattern shows great consistency

 The CA Bursary Scheme supports aspiring international players to go to the right tournaments, etc.

-Coaching Pods provide a focus for A and B class players to get together locally and improve their game in a relaxed environment.
+Development Pods provide a focus for A-Class and B-Class players to get together locally and improve their game in a relaxed environment.

 Improving players with the potential to reach an international standard may be interested in the International Player Development Squad.